 Compared to national and state averages across all facilities.

 Barbour Court Nursing and Rehabilitation Center Quality Metrics

 In Barbour Court Nursing and Rehabilitation Center, 14.51% of Patients had Pressure Ulcers

 This tells you the percent of residents that have had a pressure ulcer.
 Pressure ulcers are considered by many experts to be a measure of nursing care .
-Pressure ulcers, also referred to as bed sores, are often caused by residents not being moved frequently enough.
-Better nursing protocols can limit the number of pressure ulcers sustained by residents in a nursing home.
+Pressure ulcers, also referred to as bed sores, are routinely the result of residents not being moved frequently enough.

 Minimizes Serious Falls

 In Barbour Court Nursing and Rehabilitation Center, 2.69% of Patients had Serious Falls

 This measures the percent of long-term care patients who sustained a fall which resulted in serious injury.
 Falls can arise for a variety of reasons, but high rates of falls resulting in injuries may be an indicator of lower quality nursing care.

 In Barbour Court Nursing and Rehabilitation Center, 1.71% of Patients had UTIs

 This figure measures the percent of long-term stay residents that suffered from a urinary tract infection.
 While a higher rate infections could reflect poorly on a facility's nursing care, it is problematic to compare different facilities due to facilities having differing reporting standards.